mwarnock/defmatch/README.md

 ```

 ## How does it work and how do I use it?
 Defmatch is written as a module and when it's used to extend a class it creates a ```defmatch``` class method.
 The ```defmatch``` method takes one required argument as the name of the method you're defining.
-The remaining arguments are the pattern to match on when the method you're calling that method.
+The remaining arguments are the pattern to match on when calling that method.
 Those arguments can be classes, literals, or procedures (lambdas).
-It also takes a block which is the actual function body that will run when the pattern matches.
-Those with a java background think method overloading, but more powerful.
+It also requires a block which is the actual function body that will run when the pattern matches.
+Those with a java background will find this similar to method overloading, but more powerful.
 Those with an erlang background will feel right at home.
-But here are some concrete examples.
+Here are some concrete examples.

 ```ruby
 class TestMe